THE BAND WITH EVERYTHING

 Ricky Phillips Bass, guitar, vocals

-Among the key reasons fans repeatedly return to bask in the live Styx experience is the special energy apparent in each performance.
-“Something feels fresh with these guys every time I walk out onstage with them,” admits vocalist and keyboard shaman Lawrence Gowan.
+Gowan also looks forward to how the band will develop The Mission in the live arena.
+“Something feels fresh with these guys every time I walk out onstage with them,” he admits.
 “It’s not lost on anyone that we’re pretty fortunate to be doing this.
 I look across the stage and I’m as entertained as much as the audience is as to how strong the band is.
 There’s not the slightest sliver of doubt that we’re all going to leave everything we can onstage every night.”

 SWEET, SWEET SOUNDS WILL FILL THE AIR

-In addition to the enduring power of that live experience, this indelibly interlocked incarnation of Styx is deftly represented on high-definition DVD and Blu-ray video.
-With a little help from their many friends in Cleveland’s Contemporary Youth Orchestra, One With Everything (2006) is a hybrid orchestral rock blend for the ages.
+In addition to the enduring power of that live experience, this indelibly interlocked incarnation of STYX is deftly represented on high-definition DVD and Blu-ray video.
+With a little help from their many friends in Cleveland’s Contemporary Youth Orchestra, One With Everything (2006) is a hybrid orchestral rock blend for the ages, while Live at the Orleans Arena Las Vegas (2016) documents their present-day prowess.
 And on The Grand Illusion / Pieces of Eight Live (2011), the band performs at its peak when tackling every track from a pair of their finest triple-platinum albums back to back.
 The inherent quality of these releases is paramount, reasons JY: “I insisted on the highest level of production, both visually and sonically.
-I believe that everything we do — whether it's a visual element shown onscreen behind us onstage, how we appear on home video, or what we do in the recording studio — should be done 110 percent.
+I believe that everything we do — whether it’s a visual element shown onscreen behind us onstage, how we appear on home video, or what we do in the recording studio — should be done 110 percent.
 This band is supremely talented, and we have to consistently create something that is going to be great over the test of time.”

 Not only that, but the band re-recorded two discs’ worth of its classic material with much finesse and musculature, aptly known as Regeneration Volume I & II (2011 & 2012).
 Observes Tommy, “Now you have something you can take home with you and go, ‘Yeah, that’s the band I saw last night.’
 We contributed openly to one another’s songs to help make them all bigger and more exciting.
 With this incarnation of the band, the pursuit of excellence is more intense than ever, except now our approach is much more nuanced.”